WELCOME TO THE UC BERKELEY DEPARTMENT OF ECONOMICS!

 The following Econ 204 registration instructions apply only to our new Ph.D. students.
 If you are an exchange student visiting the department for a semester or year, you must consult an International Advisor with the International Concurrent Enrollment program through UC Extension for your early arrival and registration in Econ 204.

 Registration (Applies for domestic students only): Registration for classes via CalCentral will take place the first week of August.
 You will receive an email from the Registrar's Office detailing your registration date and time near the end of July.
-International Ph.D. students will be registered for Econ 204 for the summer term by the Graduate Advisor and the fees will be paid by the Department of Economics.
+International Ph.D. students will be registered for Econ 204 for the summer term and the fees will be paid by the Department of Economics.

-Tuition and Fees: Fees for the 2017-2018 Academic year have not yet been finalized.
+Tuition and Fees: Fees for the 2018-2019 academic year have not yet been finalized.
 As a point of reference, please see the fees for the current academic year.
 Actual tuition, fees, and charges are subject to change by the Regents of the University of California.

 Payment: Payment of fees will be due in mid-August (in full or first installment).
 Your statement will be available online in early August.
 Statements will reflect all Department of Economics fellowships.